List of The Prince of Tennis characters: Higa

-Tomoy and Aragaki are doubles partners, who, having grown up playing under an extremely hot sun, have extremely high endurance, which makes up for not being able to use the "Shukuchihou" technique.
+Shiranui and Aragaki are doubles partners, who, having grown up playing under an extremely hot sun, have extremely high endurance, which makes up for not being able to use the "Shukuchihou" technique.
 However, Shiranui's stamina still pales in comparison to Kaidou's.
-Tomoya is portrayed by Masashi Sonomura (3rd season) in the musicals.
-Kouichi is portrayed by Haruki Matsui (3rd season) in the musicals.
+Shiranui is portrayed by Masashi Sonomura (3rd season) in the musicals.
+Aragaki is portrayed by Haruki Matsui (3rd season) in the musicals.

 American Team (anime)

 The American Team was part of the "Senbatsu Training Camp" and "Good Will Games" arc only seen in the anime of The Prince of Tennis.